In this guide I explain how to upgrade RAM (memory) in a Toshiba Satellite A45 laptop.

 The memory module popped up.

-Now you can grab the memory module by the edges and pull it from the RAM slot.
+Now you can grab the module by the edges and pull it from the slot.

-On the picture below you can see the original 256MB memory module installed into the laptop.
+On the picture below you can see the original 256MB module that I had installed.

-According to specifications a Toshiba Satellite A45 laptop will take up to 2GB RAM total.
-You can install up to 1GB memory module into each slot.
+Toshiba Satellite A45 can be upgraded to 2GB RAM total.
+You can install up to 1GB module into each slot.
 You should use PC2700 (DDR333) SO-DIMM RAM modules.

 You can use different size memory modules in different slots.
 For example if you have an original 256MB module in the slot 1 and install an additional 1GB module into the slot 2, the laptop will detect 1.25GB RAM total.
 No additional configuration needed.
 You simply install new memory and start the laptop, it will be detected by the BIOS automatically.